 I hope you enjoy this Roast Rack of Lamb-Potato Traybake as much as we do.

-- 3 tbsp fresh rosemary needles only, finely minced
+- 3 tablespoon fresh rosemary, needles only, finely minced

 - zest of one lemon (zest with a microplane: avoid the white part underneath)

-- 2 tbsp fresh rosemary finely minced (or use your favorite dried herb mix)
+- 2 tablespoon fresh rosemary, finely minced (or use your favorite dried herb mix)

-- 1/2 tsp black pepper freshly ground (or to taste)
+- ½ teaspoon black pepper freshly ground (or to taste)